NYC Elopement Photographer Kristy May

 CENTRAL PARK CEREMONY

-Central Park offers many unique locations for elopements or intimate weddings.
+Central Park offers many unique locations for elopements or micro weddings.

 There is the Ladies Pavilion, Bethesda Terrace, Bow Bridge, Wagner Cove, Dene Summer House, Cop Cot, The Conservancy Gardens and more.
 I’ve complied a list of my favorite locations here.

 You do not need a permit to marry with fewer than 25 people in the park.
 You can literally marry anywhere!
 Get a permit for popular locations to avoid being asked to leave.

 To marry anywhere other than the marriage bureaus, you'll need an officiant to marry you.
 They can conduct a short and sweet ceremony to something more elaborate or religious.
 You can also have a friend or family member get ordained.

 For full details on how to get married in Central Park and my recommended officiants list, see this page.

 ADDITIONAL CEREMONY LOCATIONS

 With an elopement or micro wedding, you have a unique opportunity to marry or celebrate in spaces otherwise too small for large weddings.